SiliconLabs/zipgateway/README.md

 ```

-Next step it to interact with an other device,
-end node should be prepared with application firmware
-(eg: zwave_soc_switch_on_off-brd4202a-eu.hex),
+To interact with another device, flash an end device with a Z-Wave application
-and then included to Z-Wave network.
+(eg: zwave_soc_switch_on_off-brd4202a-eu.hex), and then included it to your Z-Wave network.

 ```